Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2) The second (optional) part are some more mods to "polish" the game into a vanilla+ experience (10 extra mods).
 3) The third and last part covers how to set up third party tool MGE XE.

+Mods are labeled either *Essential* or *Optional*.
+If all you want are bug fixes and performance improvements, you can skip the optional mods and go with the ones that are labeled essential.
+However, if you want to enhance the games aesthetics and gameplay with a few more mods, you can install the optional mods for a vanilla+ installation.
+Each of these can be skipped based on personal preference.

 *Full disclosure: I'm the author of both Patch for Purists and Expansion Delay which are recommended in this guide.*

-There are *Essential* and *Optional* steps.
-It might be a bit confusing that these are mixed up but this is because the order of installation actually matters.
-Some mods provide patches for previously installed mods.

 # §1 Before we begin